Index to Marine and Lacustrine Geological Samples (IMLGS)

 What is the IMLGS?

-The Index to Marine and Lacustrine Geological Samples is a tool to help scientists locate and obtain geologic material from sea floor and lakebed cores, grabs, and dredges archived by participating institutions.
+The Index to Marine and Lacustrine Geological Samples is a tool to help scientists locate and obtain geologic material from sea floor and lakebed cores, grabs, and dredges archived by participating institutions around the world.

-Sample material is available directly from the repository.
+Sample material is available directly from each repository.
 Before proposing research on any sample, please contact the curator for sample condition and availability.

-Some U.S. repositories receive funding from NSF to prepare data for the Index, and NGDC is the NSF-designated "appropriate National Data Center" for data and information about geologic samples collected with NSF funds.
+Some U.S. repositories receive funding from NSF to prepare data for the Index.
 For more information, see the NSF Division of Ocean Sciences Data and Sample Policy.

 How to Cite:

-Curators of Marine and Lacustrine Geological Samples Consortium (2013).
+Curators of Marine and Lacustrine Geological Samples Consortium.
 The Index to Marine and Lacustrine Geological Samples (IMLGS).
 National Geophysical Data Center, NOAA. doi:10.7289/V5H41PB8 [date of access].

 More about the IMLGS